Introduction

 -

-Nuts and seeds: Almonds, walnuts and chia seeds provide valuable vitamins and minerals that support skin health.
+Nuts and seeds: Almonds, walnuts, and chia seeds provide valuable vitamins and minerals that support skin health.

 -